CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 - netcdf 4.5.0
 - netcdf 4.6.1.3

-Feel free to email the consortium to let us add your successes to the above lists.
+Please email the consortium if this list can be extended.

 .. _scripts: